aljoxo/Arisen/README.md

 #### Q: I have a weapon stuck to my face in first person, what do I do?
 I'm stuck in an animation, what do I do?
 A: Use a tanning rack.

+#### Q: I can't level up, what do I do?
+A: You likely have SunHelm enabled, go sleep in a bed.

 #### Q: I can't find Altano in the Windpeak Inn. / How do I start VIGILANT?
 A: Currently (though this may change in the future), VIGILANT requires the player be level 25, completed House of Horrors, and completed Kindred Judgement (the final quest of Dawnguard DLC).
 This is because my ideal progression curve for quests should go something like: